Trusted Local News

 Tony Di Domizio

-Tony Di Domizio is the Managing Editor of NorthPennNow, PerkValleyNow, and CentralBucksNow, and a staff writer for WissNow.
+Tony Di Domizio is the Managing Editor of NorthPennNow, PerkValleyNow, and CentralBucksNow.
 Email him at [email protected].
 Tony graduated from Kutztown University, with a degree in English/Professional Writing and Electronic Media.
-He went on to serve as a reporter and editor for various news organizations, including Lansdale Patch/AOL, The Reporter in Lansdale, Pa., and the weekly Chronicle news editions of The Morning Call in Allentown, Pa.
+He went on to serve as a reporter and editor for various news organizations, including Lansdale Patch/AOL and The Reporter in Lansdale.
 A fourth-generation Lansdalian, he attended North Penn High School, graduating in 1998.
-He once interviewed Jesse Spano in the back of a limousine outside North Penn High School.
+He's interviewed Jesse Spano, and the co-creator of The Joker, and is two degrees of separation from The King (of Rock).

 MORE NEWS STORIES